 |Further details indoors|

 This house is one of a kind and was built in 1830.
-Little of its early history and purpose is known but it was rumoured to be used to manage the orchard.
+Little of its early history and purpose is known but it was rumoured to be used to manage the orchard and was here before its neighbours in farmland.
 It does have the feel of a farmhouse and is practical for its period being on two floors and not 4.

 |Further details outdoors|